 About this course

-The Foundation Degree Digital Photography programme of study focuses on both the creative development, and industry specific knowledge and skills, required for students to practice as professionals within the creative industries.
+The Foundation Photography programme of study focuses on both the creative development, and industry specific knowledge and skills, required for students to practice as professionals within the creative industries.
 You will be introduced to a wide range of digital and traditional equipment.
 You will become familiar with industry standard editing and post production techniques and software.
 You will be encouraged to develop your technical skills to a professional standard and there is strong emphasis on creative and critical engagement.